LarissaBizzi/calculator-react/README.md

 # calculator-react

 I made this simple calculator using React.
-This was an exercise from the React Basics course.
+This was the final assessment from the React Basics course.